Frequently Asked Questions About Sexual Assault

-- The morning after pill to prevent unwanted pregnancy
+- Emergency contraception (commonly known as “the morning after pill”) to prevent unwanted pregnancy

 - Preventative medication for sexually transmitted infections

 Absolutely!
 Going to the hospital is a very difficult and courageous step to take following a sexual assault.
-We highly recommend that you take a supportive friend or request accompaniment from a trained volunteer or counsellor from your local rape crisis centre.
+We highly recommend that you take a supportive friend or request accompaniment from a trained volunteer or counsellor from your local sexual assault centre.

-Anyone that has experienced any form of sexual/sexualized violence can access the crisis line.
-Sexual/sexualized violence includes, but is not limited to, sexual harassment, sexual assault, rape, incest, childhood sexual assault/abuse, sexual exploitation and human trafficking.
-Anyone that is a support person for a survivor of sexual/sexualized violence can also call the crisis line.
-Lastly, the crisis line can be used to get information about the centre and its services.
+Anyone that has experienced any form of sexual/sexualized violence can access our crisis line.
+Sexual/sexualized violence includes, but is not limited to: sexual harassment, sexual assault, rape, incest, childhood sexual assault/abuse, sexual exploitation, and human/sex trafficking.
+Anyone that is a support person for a survivor of sexual/sexualized violence can also call our crisis line.
+Lastly, our crisis line can be used to get information about the DRCC and our services.

-There is a duty to report if it is stated that any child abuse and or neglect, assault of a person under 16 years of age, is occurring or if there is threat of harm to yourself or others that would result in death.
+The crisis line is completely confidential.
+However, we have a duty to report any child abuse and/or neglect, assault of a person under 16 years of age, threat of harm to yourself or others, or if information is subpoenaed by the Courts.

-When you call, you will be connected with an answering service that will connect you with a crisis line worker.
-The crisis line worker can offer emotional support, referrals, and resources to assist/support you.
+When you call, you will reach an answering service that will connect you with a crisis line responder.
+The crisis line responder can offer emotional support, referrals, and resources to assist and support you.

 There is not a minimum of information that you have to give.
 You are free to share whatever information you feel comfortable with sharing.

-There is no limit for the time it takes to speak with a crisis line worker; however, we try to keep calls to about an hour or so.
-If more support is needed then crisis line workers are able to stay on the line for longer to assist you.
+There is no limit to the amount of time it takes to speak with a crisis line responder.
+However, we try to keep calls to about an hour or so.
+If more support is needed, crisis line responders are able to stay on the line for longer to assist you.

-There is no limit in how often one can call the crisis line.
-If you feel that you need ongoing support, you can ask your crisis line worker for resources such as counselling services, which could best support you on an ongoing basis.
+There is no limit in how often you can call our crisis line.
+If you feel that you need ongoing support, you can ask your crisis line responder for resources such as counselling services, which may be able to best support you on an ongoing basis.

-Crisis line workers must attend an intensive 6 week crisis line training course which covers learning about sexual/sexualized violence, how to support survivors of sexual violence, grounding and stabilization techniques, as well as learning about other community agencies and resources.
+Crisis line responders must attend our intensive 6-week crisis line training course, which covers learning about sexual/sexualized violence, how to support survivors of sexual violence, grounding and stabilization techniques, as well as learning about other community agencies and resources.

-The crisis line worker will do a risk assessment, provide you with emotional support, and help you to create a safety plan.
-If the crisis line worker assesses that you are still at risk of suicide, then we have an obligation to call 911 to ensure your safety.
-The crisis line worker will stay on the line with you until the appropriate services arrive.
+The crisis line responder will do a risk assessment, provide you with emotional support, and help you to create a safety plan.
+If the crisis line responder assesses that you are still at risk of suicide, they have an obligation to call 9-1-1 to ensure your safety.
+The crisis line responder will stay on the line with you until the appropriate services arrive.

-Yes you can still report the assault.
-It’s important to remember that washing can destroy potential evidence.
+Yes, you can still report the assault.
+It’s important to remember that washing up or taking a shower can destroy potential evidence.

-If you know a child has been abused or assaulted, or if you suspect that a child is currently in danger you have a legal obligation to inform the appropriate authorities.
+If you know a child has been abused or assaulted, or if you suspect that a child is currently in danger, you have a legal obligation to report by informing the appropriate authorities.